SHADES OF GREEN & EVERYTHING IN BETWEEN

 Notice that it looks just a TOUCH cool in the above light (natural light).

-Now take a look at the same paint colour with the light fixture on…
+Now take a look at the same paint color with the light fixture on…

 While this isn’t a shift in NATURAL light, the warmth of the bulbs (likely around 3000K) changes how Liveable Green looks, making it look WARMER than it does in the room’s natural light!